UniversalDependencies/UD_Tagabawa-GJA/README.md

 # Introduction

-Annotation is done manually by Glyd Jun Arañes with Mary Jane Cooke (native speaker and Philippine linguist) and Geoffrey Marfa (Philippine linguist).
+Annotation is done manually by Glyd Jun Arañes.
 This treebank is also part of Glyd's research for his PhD in Language Studies at the University of Helsinki.

 # Acknowledgments
+Mary Jane Cooke, Phd (Tagabawa native speaker and Philippine linguist) provided Tagabawa translations of some sentences.
+Geoffrey Marfa, PhD (Philippine linguist) assisted in the annotation.
 ...

 ## References